kvntma/plusgrade-demo/README.md

 npm test (for testing suite)
 ```

-important: this uses a dockerized API given from plusgrade
+important: this uses a dockerized API given from plusgrade that needs to be run locally for the api endpoints to be hit

 ```bash
 docker pull ptsdocker16/interview-test-server